stackbit-projects/magical-iron-e6244/content/pages/index.md

         media_position: left
         media_width: thirty-three
       - title: '75% - New York, New York'
-        content: >
-          SabreTigers belong to the billboards of the world.
-To celebrate this milestone, we will be launching the biggest marketing campaign around the world.
-Imagine your NFT being shown in the middle of time square, the whole world will know you are a proud owner of a premier NFT project.
-Everyone will be watching.
+        content: "Exclusive by-invite-only TipsyTiger Hard Seltzer Soft Launch party.
+Upping the ante, we will invite the holders of the TipsyTigers to an exclusive meetup in New York City.
+Your TipsyTigers will be the entry ticket into this networking event.
+Get to know accomplished entrepreneurs, investors, influencers from our meetups and expand your network.
+Party to world renowned DJs and be the first to taste the flavours of our TipsyTigers Hard Seltzers.
+Drinks on us, it’s time to send it.\_\n"
         actions: []
         image: /images/Icon 75.png
         image_alt: Feature 3 placeholder image